zechlau14/zechlau14.github.io/projects/heartbreaker.md

 When you level up, you gain the following:

 * Increase your HP by d4
-* Increase your Attack bonus by 1
-* Increase your Save bonus by 1
+* Increase your Skill bonus by 1
-* Gain one Mana Die
 * Gain one new Species feature, choosing from the next available features of your species.

 After Level 4, every time you increase your hoard by 1000gp, you may swap out one of your species feature for any other available to you.